This class is used to translate strings in plain PHP. For examples

 Main API to fetch labels from XLF (label files) based on the current system language of TYPO3.
 It is able to resolve references to files + their pointers to the proper language.
 If you see something about "LLL", this class does the trick for you.
-It is not related for language handling of content, but rather of labels for plugins.
+It is not related to language handling of content, but rather of labels for plugins.

-As TYPO3 internally does not match the proper ISO locale standard, the "locale" here is actually a list of supported language keys, (see Locales class), whereas "english" has the language key "default".
+As TYPO3 internally does not match the proper ISO locale standard, the "locale" here is actually a list of supported language keys, (see Locales class), whereas "English" has the language key "default".

 - property lang¶

 This is set to the language that is currently running for the user

 - sL(string $input)¶